joshbegley/nyt-latest/README.md

 `Britain’s defense minister said that Russia’s army was exhausted and that its reputation “has been trashed” as a result of President Vladimir V. Putin’s actions.`\
 https://nytimes.com/video/world/europe/100000008283437/putin-russia-ukraine-britain.html?searchResultPosition=3

-**Rising Wages Are Good News for Workers but a Worrying Sign for Inflation**\
+**Rising Wages Are Good News for Workers but Put Pressure on the Fed**\
-`Federal Reserve officials had already said that the pace of pay gains would not be consistent with stable inflation if sustained.`\
+`Federal Reserve officials had said that the pace of pay gains would not be consistent with stable inflation if sustained.`\
 https://nytimes.com/2022/04/01/business/economy/jobs-fed-wages.html?searchResultPosition=4

 **Bright Colors, Dark Subjects: Hew Locke’s Unsettling Pageant**\